dl1ksv/gr-fcdproplus/README.md

+# Warning:

+**gr-fcd is no longer part of gnuradio.
+So I decided to stop maintaining gr-fcdproplus and set up a new oot gr-funcube. gr funcube contains the drivers for both the fcd and the fcdproplus dongle**.

+**So you should use [gr-funcube](https://github.com/dl1ksv/gr-funcube) instead of gr-fcdproplus in the future**.

 gr-fcdproplus is an linux and OSX addon for gnuradio to implement a funcube dongle and a funcube dongle pro+ source.
 On linux it autodetects the correct soundcard from /proc/asound/cards.
 This idea was taken from the osmosdr drivers.